samgwise/multi-agent-page-sorter/README.md

 # multi-agent-page-sorter

+> *The page consortium*

-Coordinates mulitple LLMs to sort an unorderd collection of pages.
+Coordinates multiple LLMs to sort an unordered collection of pages.

+## Setup

+requires poetry - see poetry docs (but perhaps just try `pip install poetry`).
+This is for managing python virtual environments.